HelderFigueiredo/map-object/README.md

 # map-object
-Object with a map function
+Create a map function for an object prototype.